-To qualify for ATAP, patients must certify that they meet the medical criteria for starting ARV medication according to international guidelines.
-However, the final decision as to whether a patient is eligible for starting ARVs should come from case-by-case discussions between our medical team and the applicant’s treating physicians.
+To qualify for this program, applicants must certify that they meet the medical criteria for starting ARV medication according to international guidelines.
+However, the final decision about enrollment and beginning of ARV treatment come from case-by-case discussions between our medical team and the applicant’s treating physicians.

 All of these conditions must be proven with copies of original lab results and/or medical or hospital reports.
 These results and reports must not be older than 6 months prior to the application date.

 Other conditions for accessing the ARV coverage are:

 Applicants must not have any other source of medication coverage.
 This includes: governmental institutions, national programs, social security, private funds or foundations, private insurance or coverage from any other source.
 Applicants must lack of economic means to purchase the medication.

 Applicants must have a treating doctor for the HIV or AIDS status.

 Periodic submission of results of CD4 count, viral load and medical reports is required in order to maintain coverage and continuity of the drug supply.
 Once every 6 months (biannually).